arianned/the-journey/courses/CS50x - Intro to Computer Science/Week 2 - Notes.md

 We've been talking about `main`'s input - what about `main`'s output?

 When we've been typing in `int main (void)`, it still returns an output - it just does so secretly.
 It returns an integer.
 If everything works well and there's no issues, it returns a vaue of `0`.
-If something goes wrong, it'll return some non-zero value, which can ac as a clue to the programmer on exactly what went wrong.
+If something goes wrong, it'll return some non-zero value, which can act as a clue to the programmer on exactly what went wrong.

 I can write a program that will **only** work if the user provides me with an input of exactly two arguments.